SPE-R/SPE/SPE-R-2024-practicals-with-solutions/effects-s.md

 ## hyphyper    -448.0817 -600.8911 -295.2723
 ```
 The estimated effect of `hyp` on `bweight`
-controlled for `sex` is thus $-448$ g.
+controlled for `sex` is thus $-448$ g,
- There can be more than one control variable, e.g
- `control=list(sex,maged)`.
+which is a weighted average of the sex-specific estimates.
+It is slightly different from the unadjusted estimate $-431$ g, indicating
+that there was no essential confounding by `sex`.
+Note also, that the model that was fitted makes the assumption that
+the estimated effect is the same for boys and girls.

-Many people go straight ahead and control for variables which are likely to confound the effect of exposure without bothering to stratify first, but usually it is useful to stratify first.
+Many people go straight ahead and control for variables which are likely to
+confound the effect of exposure without bothering to stratify first,
+but often it is useful to examine the possibility of effect-measure
+modification before that.

 ## Numeric exposure, simple linear regression and checking assumptions